amirakul/SQL-Challenge/README.md

 This is what I found:
 ![image2](Histogram_of_Salary.png)

 This chart demonstarates how average salary is skewed to the right, which means that the average salary is less than the median salary.
+This skeweness does make sense, because there are not so many employees earning $100,000 in a company.

 Also, I wanted to visualize average salary by title in a bar chart: